Acinate/express-js/oauth_passportjs_tutorial/readme.md

 # OAuth 2.0 with Passport.js and Express.js

-This project demonstrates how to use external services like Google, Facebook, and Twitter to create or login to accounts.
+This project demonstrates how to use OAuth 2.0 services provided by Google, Facebook, Twitter and LinkedIn to access user information.

 ## Features